panchal/tools/automator/organize/README.md

    * Files used < 12 month - orange lable
    * Files used > 12 month - red lable

-And usually in my case red files ends up in trash.
+And usually in my case, red files ends up in trash.